 Director of Children's Services - duties, functions and areas of responsibility include Children Centres, Children Social Care, Fostering and Adoption, Schools and Out of School Network, Services for Young People and Youth Offending Service.
 To act as a Caldicott Guardian.
 Director of Public Health - duties, functions and areas of responsibility include improving the overall health and wellbeing of the population, reducing health inequalities, securing the provision of Public Health services, assuring health protection arrangements for the population, Public Health workforce development, and Public Health knowledge, research and intelligence.

-Director of Governance and Corporate Affairs - duties, functions and areas of responsibility include to act as Statutory Monitoring Officer, Data Protection Officer, Regional and National relations, Legal, Elections, Democracy and Registration, Performance and Change Management, Policy and Insight and Engagement, Marketing and Communications.
+Director of Governance and Corporate Affairs - duties, functions and areas of responsibility include to act as Statutory Monitoring Officer, Data Protection Officer, Local, Regional and National stakeholder engagement, Member Support, Legal and Governance, Elections, Democracy and Registration, Performance and Change Management, Policy Analysis, Evidence and Insight, Anti-Poverty Coordination and Engagement, Marketing and Communications.